6. What can we do?

-The idea: let's create a Swiss workshop for strategic and global climate solutions.
+The idea: let's create a Swiss factory for strategic and global climate solutions.
 From there, promising to work on the most effective from a global view.
 It's about leading the way from a capable small state - and doing what we do best: developing pragmatic solutions - together with other states and cities.

 And what can I do on a personal level?

 Let us separate from things that we can do without.
 That way, we can save a few tons of CO2 emissions a year - that's right.
 But we cannot fix the climate issue through individual actions only.

 Which is why we are committed to make Switzerland take

 on a collective responsibility in a clever way.
 For example, by encouraging

 Translated from: Eine helvetische Klimawerkstatt von Ivo Nicholas Scherrer im Online-Magazin REPUBLIK.
 06.03.2020